test-kitchen/test-kitchen/docs/content/docs/drivers/aws.md

 #### associate_public_ip

-AWS does not automatically allocate public IP addresses for instances created within non-default [subnets][subnet_docs].
+AWS does not automatically allocate public IP addresses for instances created within non-default subnets.
 Set this option to `true` to force allocation of a public IP and associate it with the launched instance.

-If you set this option to `false` when launching into a non-default [subnet][subnet_docs], Test Kitchen will be unable to communicate with the instance unless you have a VPN connection to your [Virtual Private Cloud][vpc_docs].
+If you set this option to `false` when launching into a non-default subnet, Test Kitchen will be unable to communicate with the instance unless you have a VPN connection to your Virtual Private Cloud.

-The default is `true` if you have configured a [subnet_id](#config-subnet-id), or `false` otherwise.
+The default is `true` if you have configured a subnet_id, or `false` otherwise.

 #### private_ip_address